Data Governance Fundamentals

 Target audience

-- Data Owners, Data Stewards, Product Owners, Business Managers and anyone wishing to enhance the company's data assets.
+- Data Owners, Data Stewards, Product Owners, Business Managers and anyone looking to enhance their organization's data assets

 Training Program